-The minimum entry requirements are an honours degree at the 2.1/upper second class level or higher or equivalent (e.g. B/3.0 GPA in the undergraduate degree) in politics, law or related social science subject.
-We will consider applications from graduates from other fields, but the applicant should submit a statement indicating why they are interested in changing fields or the connection to their previous study.
+2.1 Honours degree or non-UK equivalent in politics, law or related social science subject.
+We will consider applications from graduates from other fields, but you should submit a statement indicating why you are interested in changing fields or the connection to your previous study.
 We will also take relevant work experience into account.

 Months of entry

 On this programme you will explore a variety of themes in areas related to mass media, politics and communication.
 You will seek to understand flows of information and their political consequences both domestically and internationally, across a diversity of platforms, structures, and systems.

 - This programme is designed for those who want to pursue a career in political communication, offering you a range of theoretical insights and analytical tools and skills that will be beneficial for a broad range of careers.

 - You will engage in discussions about the role of mass media and new media in society, the ways in which politicians and citizens use media, and the quality of public deliberation.